David Ogden Stiers: Music

-Though he had no formal musical training, Stiers was the associate conductor of the Newport (Oregon) Symphony Orchestra and the Ernest Bloch Music Festival.
-He also played a major role in establishing the Newport Symphony.
-He guest-conducted over 70 orchestras around the world, including the Oregon Mozart Players, the Vancouver Symphony, the Virginia Symphony, the Oregon Chamber Players, and the Yaquina (Oregon) Chamber Orchestra, as well as orchestras in San Francisco, San Diego, Los Angeles, Chicago, Salt Lake City, and Toronto.
+Though he had no formal musical training, Stiers was the associate conductor of the Newport (Oregon) Symphony Orchestra and the Ernest Bloch Music Festival; he also played a major role in establishing the orchestra.
+He guest-conducted over 70 orchestras around the world, including the Oregon Mozart Players, the Vancouver Symphony Orchestra, the Virginia Symphony Orchestra, the Oregon Chamber Players, and the Yaquina (Oregon) Chamber Orchestra, as well as orchestras in San Francisco, San Diego, Los Angeles, Chicago, Salt Lake City, and Toronto.

-Stiers traced his love of music back to a performance by George Szell and the Cleveland Orchestra on the basketball court at the University of Oregon in the 1950s.
+Stiers traced his love of music to a performance by George Szell and the Cleveland Orchestra on the basketball court at the University of Oregon in the 1950s.
 During his days at Juilliard, he would skip his acting classes to sit in on master classes led by such notables as John Williams, Pierre Boulez, and Sir Georg Solti.

-Stiers also performed as Reverend Brock in the 2000 New York City Center's Encores! series presentation of Tenderloin (musical).
+Stiers also performed as Reverend Brock in the 2000 New York City Center's Encores! series presentation of Tenderloin.